Airthrix/AliceSkyGardenT3/README.md

    # Compression (Already included in the framework)
     model.compress_model_weights().save("compressed_model")
+(Before training, most of the parameters within the framework have been automatically quantized to {-1,0,1}.
+Finally, the compressed_weights.safetensors generated after the final training is the weight file with the smallest volume)

    # Deployment (Already included in the framework)
     model = AliceSkyGardenT3ForCausalLM.load_compressed_model("compressed_model", device="cuda")
-(If the GPU or CPU supports Ternary Operations in the future, there is no need to call for decompression, just run the original compressed weight file compressed_weights.safetensors directly)
+(If the GPU or CPU supports Ternary Operation in the future, there is no need to call for decompression, just run the original compressed weight file compressed_weights.safetensors directly)

 ---------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------